- High school diploma or GED.

 - A health screening, up-to-date immunizations and flu vaccine are required 4 weeks prior to the start of any clinical experience.
 Documentation must be in the form of a completed NVCC Health Form signed by a licensed health care provider.
 Appointments for health screening can sometimes take several weeks so please schedule early.

 - Maintain personal medical insurance coverage.

 - Have transportation to clinical sites and daytime availability

 Textbook and Educational Materials

-- Students will be required to wear scrubs to class and abide by a dress code designed to provide safety in the lab and clinical settings.
+- Students will be required to wear navy blue scrubs to class and abide by a dress code designed to provide safety in the lab and clinical settings.

 - No need to make a trip to the bookstore, all required textbooks, and materials will be provided in class and are included in the cost of the course.
 (Unless otherwise advised in the course description).

 - Students should expect reading and assignments from each class.
 Plan on spending as much time on homework as you do in the classroom.